SUSE-Technical-Marketing/suse-ai-factory-demos/simple-chatbot-rag/README.md

    knowledge base**, or the retriever muddies the tool answers.
 2. **Store** — lead with "**create**" so it calls `create_entities` (not `add_observations` on an entity that doesn't exist yet):
-   > *"Create a memory entry for me: I'm Erin, I work at SUSE on the AI team.
-Our project is Project Orion,
+   > *"Create a memory entity for me: I'm Erin, I work at SUSE on the AI team, and my favorite database is PostgreSQL.
+Whenever I’m working on a Linux workstation or server, I’m working on OpenSUSE or SUSE Linux Enterprise Server.
+Also give me commands the SUSE Operating systems"*
-   > which launches November 14, 2026.
-Sarah Jenkins is its lead architect and David Vance is the co-lead, and
-   > I report to Sarah."*
 3. **Recall in a brand-new chat** (memory on, nothing attached) — no chat history, yet it still knows.
 That's the payoff:
    > - *"What do you know about me?"*  → Erin, SUSE, AI team
    > - *"Who leads Project Orion?"*  → Sarah Jenkins (lead), David Vance (co-lead)